Evaluating Sorrel (Hibiscus sabdariffa) Varieties for Production in Florida

 • Profit and loss calculations

-A field day will be organized in Years 1 & 2.
-These will be timed to occur after the second harvest.
-The field days will introduce farmers and Extension personnel to the botany of the crop, demonstrate production practices utilized, and preliminary yield data.
-The findings will be published in a factsheet, infographics, article in industry magazines such as Berry/Vegetable Times.
-Findings will also be presented at the Extension Professionals Association of Florida (EPAF), the National Association of County Agriculture Agents (NACAA), and Florida Horticultural Society annual meetings.
+A field day was organized in Year 1 and timed to occur during the harvesting season.
+The field day introduced farmers and Extension personnel to the botany of the crop, demonstrated production practices utilized, and preliminary yield data.
+The findings were shared through webinars, in-person educational opportunities, and industry, international media organizations, and social media.
+Findings were also be presented at the Extension Professionals Association of Florida (EPAF), and the National Association of County Agriculture Agents (NACAA).

 Objective 4: To increase seed availability of best performing varieties.

-In order to develop a source of available seeds for farmers within the state, seeds will be saved from each of the varieties.
-Sample packets from those determined to be the best performers will be made available to farmers attending field days in 2022 who are interested in planting sorrel.
+In order to develop a source of available seeds for farmers within the state, seeds were saved from each of the varieties.
+Sample packets from those determined to be the best performers were made available to farmers attending field day and Extension professionals who were interested in planting sorrel.

 Cooperators